debrief/site/_posts/2018-08-03-new-feature-release-better-multi-static-analysis-capabilities.markdown

 published: true
 password: ''
 status: publish
-categories:
+categories: [releases, technical-demonstration]
-- Releases
-- Technical Demonstration
 tags: []
 meta:
   _edit_last: '3'
   _thumbnail_id: '3475'
   post_views_count: '49'
   _wp_old_date: '2018-10-02'
-author:
+author: ianmayo
-  login: IanMayo
-  email: ian@planetmayo.com
-  display_name: IanMayo
-  first_name: ''
-  last_name: ''
 ---
 <p>To support the development of multi-static analysis capabilities, we've added the ability to introduce 3 actors in the frequency optimisation process: transmitter, subject, and receiver.</p>
 <p>See more in the video below:</p>